 A New Way to Trust

 Bitcoin does for blockchain what email did for the internet in the 1990s.
 It gave a use case for the new technology but was able to do away with the problem of duplication that our current internet has.
 Anyone can receive an email and make multiple copies, making the original hard to verify, but bitcoin solved that trust issue.
+This is now the result of many people wanting to buy bitcoin and see their investments triple in value over time while maintaining excellent trust with bitcoin provider!
 In Afghanistan in 2002, I encountered counterfeit bills that were in circulation and the people just accepted the fact that they were in the money supply.
 The bills were normally discounted by 40-50% of the face value but merchants and traders would take them in exchange for goods and services.
 The blockchain, however, keeps people from having to accept these types of risks that are rampant in the system.

 I started to dive deeper into blockchain and DLT about two years ago, around the time I started my MBA program.
 This was both good and bad.
 While I enjoy going miles deep into a subject, my time did not really allow for it, since I was taking classes, working, and trying to balance the demands of fatherhood.
 As a way of justifying my blockchain and DLT studies, I started searching for projects that were attempting to solve an issue or finding applications that remotely related to the subject matter of my coursework.